G00DCOD3R/Trapesium_solver/README.md

   It suports: +, -, !, ^, / (only if result is an integer),and C (newton's binomial)

   The result **MUST** be an integer

+  I don't plan to further expand this project, how it's working now fully satisfy me, as it beats humans in most of the cases.